 Here are our most popular coffee storage containers:

-Airscape Ceramic Canister – This container has an airtight inner lid releases CO2, as well.
+Airscape Ceramic Canister – This container has an airtight inner lid that releases CO2, as well.
 The container is made of glazed ceramic with a bamboo lid and can hold up to 1 lb. of whole beans.

 Valved Coffee Bags – These bags can stand on their own and are made with zip lock pouches that have a one-way valve to allow for the de-gassing of the beans.
 They come in packs of 4 with the large bag holding 1 lb. of coffee and the small bag holding ½ lb. of coffee.
 These are an inexpensive, easily stored, disposable solution for coffee storage.